MichaelMarkovsky/Profit-dashboard/README.md

 ## Overview

-When first runing the program , it checks if the sqlite(database) and excel files exist, if not then it creates them.
+When first running the program, it checks if the SQLite database and Excel files exist.
+If not, it creates them.

-It uses the sqlite for saving the categories and product information (the title of the table is the cartegory and the content is the products and their details:name of the product,time of subscription,price in shop,price of bought,profit)
+The program uses SQLite to store categories and product information.
+Each table's title corresponds to a category, and the table's content includes the details of the products within that category (name of the product, time of subscription, price in shop, price bought, and profit).

+### Categories and Products

-when you add a categoty, it creates a in the sqlite a table name with the category's name that the user provided.
+- **Adding a Category**: When you add a category, the program creates a table in SQLite with the name of the category provided by the user.

-When you save a product, it adds a row in the table with the product's details (name of the product,time of subscription,price in shop,price of bought,profit) , but the profit in this window is calculated automaticly.
+- **Saving a Product**: When you save a product, it adds a row in the corresponding category table with the product's details (name of the product, time of subscription, price in shop, price bought, profit).
+The profit is automatically calculated.

-When you add a product to the with the add button , it saves the information as a row in the
+- **Adding a Product**: When you add a product using the "Add" button, the program saves the information as a row in the Excel file.
+Then, it reads the information into the table, automatically sorts it into the analyzing tables, and calculates all the profits.

+### Analyzing Tables

+The program features two analyzing tables:
+1. **Products and Profits**: This table has two columns (products and profits) and lists all products, summing up the profits for each.
+The table is sorted from the most profitable to the least profitable products.
+2. **Categories and Profits**: This table also has two columns (categories and profits) and lists all categories, summing up the profits for each.
+The table is sorted from the most profitable to the least profitable categories.

+These analyzing tables provide a clear overview of which products and categories generate the most profit, helping you make informed decisions.